 The GIGA Doctoral Programme is a three-year structured programme.
 The tailored training comprises regular courses in core social science modules as well as soft skills.
-A monthly colloquium and research team meetings provide students with different formats to present and discuss their work.
+A monthly colloquium and research team meetings provide doctoral researchers with different formats to present and discuss their work.
 The evaluation of progress is ensured by at least two doctoral board meetings.
 As a non-university research institute, the GIGA cannot award the doctoral degree but cooperates closely with different universities.
-Our doctoral students enrol at the university that their first supervisor is affiliated with.
+Our doctoral researchers enrol at the university that their first supervisor is affiliated with.
 In accordance with the Leibniz guidelines on career development, the GIGA acknowledges that it is far more usual for a doctorate to take longer than three years; our doctoral researchers remain members of the Doctoral Programme and integrated into the institute's structures until their defense.

 First academic year

-An agreement between the doctoral student and the GIGA regulates the specific rights and obligations of both parties throughout the course of studies.
-In addition, students sign a supervision agreement with their supervisor ensuring that the doctoral research project is transparently organized in terms of content and timeline.
-In accordance with the degree regulations (Promotionsordnung) of their respective universities, doctoral students may complete their dissertation projects either as monographs or as article-based theses.
-During their first academic year, students are required to participate in the course prorgamme, present their work at the research colloquium or in one of the research teams and to conduct their first doctoral board meeting.
+An agreement between the doctoral researcher and the GIGA regulates the specific rights and obligations of both parties throughout the course of studies.
+In addition, doctoral researchers sign a supervision agreement with their supervisor ensuring that the doctoral research project is transparently organized in terms of content and timeline.
+In accordance with the degree regulations (Promotionsordnung) of their respective universities, doctoral researchers may complete their dissertation projects either as monographs or as article-based theses.
+During their first academic year, doctoral researchers are required to participate in the course prorgamme, present their work at the research colloquium or in one of the research teams and to conduct their first doctoral board meeting.

 Second academic year

-All students are expected to revise their timetables and have them approved by their supervisors in order to ensure that their theses are completed in draft form by the end of the third year.
-Students are expected to conduct substantive research (including field research, if applicable) and develop a clear and detailed model to facilitate the writing of their empirical chapters or papers.
-By the end of the second year, students should have presented once at the research colloquium and once in the research team, should have passed the second doctoral board meeting, and should have completed three-quarters of the required credit points.
+All doctoral researchers are expected to revise their timetables and have them approved by their supervisors in order to ensure that their theses are completed in draft form by the end of the third year.
+Doctoral researchers are expected to conduct substantive research (including field research, if applicable) and develop a clear and detailed model to facilitate the writing of their empirical chapters or papers.
+By the end of the second year, doctoral researchers should have presented once at the research colloquium and once in the research team, should have passed the second doctoral board meeting, and should have completed three-quarters of the required credit points.

 Third academic year

-All students are required to revise and complete the chapters or papers of their theses and to complete the required number of credit points.
-By the end of the third year, students are expected to submit their theses or collection of articles to their universities in accordance with the respective degree regulations.
+All doctoral researchers are required to revise and complete the chapters or papers of their theses and to complete the required number of credit points.
+By the end of the third year, doctoral researchers are expected to submit their theses or collection of articles to their universities in accordance with the respective degree regulations.

 gain an overview and solid understanding of social science basics and standards in order for them to develop “a common language”,